quidone/react-native-wheel-picker/README.md

 #### Customized case
 You also have a lot of control over each WheelPicker and the rendering process;
 you can add your own components between individual WheelPickers

-> ⚠️ **Warning:** It is recommended to test the component in a release build of your application.
-> There is an issue where synchronization of scrolling may occasionally slip during scrolling
-> attempts when performance is low.

 ```tsx
 import React, {useState} from 'react';